Thou shalt not make unto thee any graven image

 "Thou shalt not make unto thee any graven image" (לֹא-תַעֲשֶׂה לְךָ פֶסֶל, וְכָל-תְּמוּנָה) is an abbreviated form of the second part of one of the Ten Commandments which, according to the Book of Deuteronomy, were spoken by God to the Israelites and then written on stone tablets by the Finger of God.
 It continues, "... any graven image, or any likeness [of any thing] that [is] in heaven above, or that [is] in the earth beneath, or that [is] in the water under earth: Thou shalt not bow down thyself to them, nor serve them."

 Rabbinical Judaism does not allow images.
 Christians abide by this law with their own interpretation depending on the denomination.
-As to Catholics and Orthodox there are mixed approaches, stating that they focus on images and icons rather than idols, sometimes with destruction of images (iconoclasm) occurring, particularly images of Christ and the saints.
+Catholics and Orthodox focus on images and icons rather than idols, sometimes with destruction of images (iconoclasm) occurring, particularly images of Jesus and the saints.
 Aniconism is a common but not universal aspect of modern Islam.

 Although no single biblical passage contains a complete definition of idolatry, the subject is addressed in numerous passages, so that idolatry may be summarized as the strange worship of idols or images; the worship of polytheistic gods by use of idols or images; the worship of created things (trees, rocks, animals, astronomical bodies, or another human being); and the use of idols in the worship of God (YHWH Elohim, the God of Israel).
 Covetousness is forbidden by the 10th commandment, and as greed is defined as idolatry in the New Testament.
 When the commandment was given, opportunities to participate in the honor or worship of idols abounded, and the religions of Canaanite tribes neighboring the Israelites often centered on a carefully constructed and maintained cult idol.
 However, according to the book of Deuteronomy, the Israelites were strictly warned neither to adopt nor adapt any of the religious practices of the peoples around them.